 Data maximum + 10% of range

-Data on mercury deposition (µg/m2) were accessed from the National Atmospheric Deposition Program (NADP) Mercury Deposition Network (MDN) for sites at Underhill, Vermont1.
+Data on mercury deposition (μg/m2) were accessed from the National Atmospheric Deposition Program (NADP) Mercury Deposition Network (MDN) for sites at Underhill, Vermont1.
 Annual values are computed from weekly samples collected at the site.
 We set the target for mercury deposition to zero2.
-The annual score was computed as the difference between the target concentration of 0 µg/m2 and upper scoring bounds (maximum value in the data plus 10% of the range).
-This difference was then scaled between 1-5.
+The annual score was computed as the difference between the target concentration of 0 μg/m2 and upper scoring bounds (maximum value in the data plus 10% of the range), scaled between 1 and 5.

 Acid rain harms forests and other ecosystems by damaging leaves and leaching nutrients.